wsrpc/wsrpc-aiohttp/docs/source/index.rst

 * Two-way RPC
     * Initiating call client function from server side.
     * Calling the server method from the client.
     * Asynchronous connection protocol.
-Server or client can call multiple methods with unpredictable ordering of answers.
+Server or client can calls multiple methods with unpredictable ordering of answers.
-* Transferring any exceptions from a client side to the server side and vise versa.
+* Transparent transferring any exceptions from a client side to the server side and vise versa.
-* The frontend-library are well done for usage without any modification.
+* The JS frontend-library are well done for usage without any modification.
+* Multiple executors:
     * Fully asynchronous server-side functions.
     * Thread-based websocket handler for writing synchronous code (for synchronous database drivers etc.)
 * Protected server-side methods (starts with underline never will be call from clients-side directly)
 * If `ujson`_ is installed messages will be serialize/deserialize with it.